mitsuha19/mitsuha19/README.md

 - 🔭 I am currently studying at **Del Institute of Technology**

-- 👨‍💻 All of my projects are available at [mitshua19 <a href="https://github.com/mitsuha19](https://github.com/mitsuha19">)
+- 👨‍💻 All of my projects are available at [https://github.com/mitsuha19](https://github.com/mitsuha19)

 - 📫 How to reach me **rohitpanjaitan7@gmail.com**